Fall Guys: Fame Pass

 The Fame Pass is an optional purchase that gives players extra cosmetics and in-game currencies.
 Before Season 1: Free for All, the Fame Pass (known as the Fame Path) only had 40 tiers and was completely free.
 Season 4 increased the path to 50.

 Starting in Season 1: Free for All, the renamed 'Season Pass' was extended to 100 tiers with only half of the rewards being free.
 Season 2: Satellite Scramble added 100 extra tiers to the Season Pass, offering mostly crown shards and 3 bonus costumes.

 Season 4: Creative Construction changed the game's live service model, offering multiple 'Fame Passes' over the course of the season.
 These passes would have 40 main tiers, with the rest of the 100 tier pass consisting of bonus costumes and crown shards.
 The same season also introduced the first (and only) collaboration Fame Pass with the game Final Fantasy XIV, featuring rewards themed around the Warriors of Light.

 After the discontinuation of seasons, Fame Passes would remain constant, but were extended from 100 to 160 tiers.
 The March '24 Fame Pass was then extended to 300 tiers, but only 70 consisted of proper rewards.
 The May '24 Fame Pass and subsequent Fame Passes were decreased to just 70 tiers.

 Seasons

-Fall Guys had seasons up until 16 August 2023, which were major updates to the game that each had a unique theme and added new content (rounds, costumes, obstacles, mechanics and music).
+Up until 16 August 2023 Fall Guys operated under a seasonal content cycle, which were major updates to the game that each had a unique theme and added new content (rounds, costumes, obstacles, mechanics and music).
 Seasons lasted for several months, and introduced a new Season Pass (originally called a Fame Path in Legacy Seasons) each time.
 They could be levelled up by playing shows and completing challenges to obtain a variety of customisation options and currencies such as Kudos and Crowns.
 On 21 June 2022, the seasons reset for the free-for-all release of the game.
-The season before this date were hence known as Legacy Seasons.
+Since 16 August 2023 the game shifted away from seasonal content in favour of more consistent smaller updates.